 - a.
 General.
 The Council may engage such staff (referred to as Officers) as it considers necessary to carry out its functions.
 Appointment of staff cannot be the responsibility of the Cabinet.
-Appointment of staff below the level of Managing Director must be the responsibility of the Head of Paid Service or his/her nominee. - b.
+Appointment of staff below the level of Chief Executive must be the responsibility of the Head of Paid Service or their nominee. - b.
 Chief Officers.
 The Council (by a committee or sub-committee) will engage persons for such posts, as it may from time to time decide, collectively described as "Chief Officers" in this Constitution. - c.
 The Council will designate the following posts as: - i.
-Managing Director Head of Paid Service - ii.
+Chief Executive Head of Paid Service - ii.
 Chief Legal Officer Monitoring Officer - iii.
-One of the Assistant Directors Chief Finance Officer d.
-Structure.
-The Head of Paid Service will determine and publicise a description of the overall departmental structure of the Council showing the management structure and deployment of Officers.
-This is set out at Part 7 of this Constitution.
-Changes made to this Structure do not constitute amendments to this Constitution.
+Chief Finance Officer Chief Finance Officer (Section 151)